FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

 * **Type**

-  Open, Remix, Freeware, Proprietary, Commercial, Source available, etc..
+  Open, Remix, Freeware, Proprietary, Commercial, Source available, One time release, etc

 * **Packaging**

- Links to where pacakges can be browsed, investigate if those packages can be build by users, investigate availability of .dsc .orig.tar.xz .debian.tar.xz for .deb, .srcrpm for .rpm, pkgbuild, ebuild, SlackBuild, Makefile, etc
+ Links to where pacakges can be browsed, investigate if those packages can be build by users, investigate availability of .dsc .orig.tar.xz .debian.tar.xz for .deb, .spec .srcrpm for .rpm, pkgbuild, ebuild, SlackBuild, Makefile, etc

-  Specify if are present out of repository packages and unredestributable software (both pre-installed and available in repository)
+  Specify if are present out of repository packages and unredestributable software (both pre-installed and available in repository), see [here](https://distroware.gitlab.io/lists/Linux_unredestributable_software/) for a non esaustive list

 * **Source**